JS-LinuxInfra/Python/README.md

 **modify_list.py** Defines a list, insert elements using positive and negative indexing, pring modified list to the terminal.

+**remove_list.py** Defines a list, removes an element and prints updated list to the terminal.

 ## Code
 This is the code I have written.
 Each program details what the program does and what the end result ended up being.